 Another example of a high-speed data feed provider is EBS BrokerTec.
 It is also a major competitor of Thomson Reuters in the electronic trading of currencies.
 Its EBS Live Ultra service provides high-speed data feed to banks as well as high-frequency and algorithmic trading firms.
 The updating frequency is five times higher than its ordinary data feed service.

-In response to the criticism that high-speed data feed leads to an unfair advantage to the large high-frequency and algorithmic trading firms who can afford the higher data cost, many data vendors employ a fair access policy.
+In response to the criticism that high-speed data feed leads to an unfair advantage to the large high-frequency and algorithmic trading firms that can afford the higher data cost, many data vendors employ a fair access policy.
 Some vendors just simply set the same price for their high-speed data feeds as for their ordinary data feeds, making them more accessible to all.

 Other Data Feed Considerations